thaian2k3/cloud/README.md

 # The Wild Oasis

-Main project in Thai An's Ultimate React Course
+Main project in Thai An's Ultimate React Course.
+Built with React Query and Supabase.